nens/gislib/gislib/store/readme.rst

     (Aggregators)
     Storage
     Frame
-        FrameMetric
+        FrameConfig
             FrameScale(dimension, offset, scale, factor)
             FrameScale...
             ...

 Dataset
-    DatasetMetric
+    Config
-        DatasetScale(dimension, extent)
+        Domain(dimension, extent)
-        DatasetScale...
+        Domain...
         ...
     Axes
     Data

 Location becomes just a container.
-Ask your FrameMetric for the extent of a location, or the root, or the parents or children.
+Ask your frame config for the extent of a location, or the root, or the parents or children.

 Aggregation system
 ------------------
 - Aggregation:
     - Aggregate up to the level where there is only one pixel or datavalue left in the block.
     - A base aggregator stores no data, but stores the location.